saadmaster-sec/Cybersecurity-journey/Labs/Phishing/Lab_GoPhish.md

 * Assigned the app password the name "GoPhish"
 * Saved the generated password for later use in the GoPhish sending profile configuration

+## Why an App Password Was Used

+Google does not allow many third-party applications to authenticate using a Gmail account's regular password.
+To securely connect GoPhish to Gmail, an App Password was generated from the Google Account security settings.

+During the setup process:

+* A dedicated Gmail account (cyberkiddie0@gmail.com) was created for testing.
+* Two-Step Verification was enabled on the account.
+* An App Password named "GoPhish" was generated.
+* Google automatically created a unique 16-character password.
+* This generated password was copied and entered into the GoPhish Sending Profile instead of the normal Gmail password.

+### How It Works

+The App Password acts as a special authentication token between GoPhish and Gmail.

+GoPhish
+   │
+   ├─ Connects to smtp.gmail.com:587
+   │
+   ├─ Uses cyberkiddie0@gmail.com as the username
+   │
+   ├─ Uses the generated App Password as the password │
+   └─ Gmail verifies the credentials and allows email transmission

+Using an App Password provides better security because the actual Gmail account password is never shared with the application.
+If necessary, the App Password can be revoked independently without affecting access to the Gmail account itself.

 ### Purpose

 The generated app password allows GoPhish to authenticate with Gmail's SMTP service without using the account's primary password.
 This approach is commonly used when integrating third-party applications with Gmail.